SPICA-group/spica-tools/README.md

 the members can be found at (https://www.spica-ff.org).

 ## Installation
-The command to call the tools in src directory is `cg_spica` and requires bash and python 3 enviroment.
+The command to call the tools in src/ directory is `cg_spica` and requires **Python 3** enviroment.
+Bash enviroment is also needed to excute the tools with commands on consoles.
 You can dowload this repository including a setup file to use the command by the following command:

     git clone git@github.com:SPICA-group/spica-tools-devel.git